ChatScript/ChatScript/WIKI/ChatScript-Json.md

  If you have a variable $correlation_id, this value will be passed to  jsonopen as an additional header
  correlation-id: %s.
 Used to track across multiple calls in a system what the originating message was.

+ If you have given an ignoreconcept, then whenver a field name is encountered in the incoming data matches the name of a member of that concept set, that field and all data below it are discarded and not returned.

+ If you have given an underscore concept, then any field name encountered in the incoming data that matches a member of that concept, that field's string value will have any spaces in it replaced with underscores.'
+ I

 #### `JSONOpen and local files`